Silverstream47/FaceRecog/README.md

 To run this code, simply clone the code through Git and run it.

+Running this code through Spyder is recommended, but not required.

 ## Licensing
 This project is licensed under the GPL-3.0 License.